What Are Webhooks?

 }

-// If the signature is valid, process the article data
+// Process the article data

 const article = JSON.parse(rawBody);